From San Cristobal to Yucatan’s flatlands. Visits to famous and remote Maya ruins. Mystical, overgrown places in the

 Time to sneak to the more remote structures, out of the reach of ordinary package tours.

 Hey – that’s it for world famous Palenque.
-A place definitely worth the visit if you go at the right time of the day and the right place once a few busloads of visitors have arrived.
+A place definitely worth a visit if you go at the right time of the day and to the right place once a few busloads of visitors have arrived.
 This way it definitely remains a kind of mystical place.

 The next day another tour.
 Not because we liked the last 1 so much.
 No, it’s simply because we want to visit 2 pretty remote sites: Yaxchilan and Bonampak at the Guatemalan border.
 Pretty complicated to go there.
 For the 1st 1 the last stretch is by boat, the latter 1 you can only visit with the transport provided by the locals.
 We finally decide to book with Tulum Transportadores Turistica, Some 800 Peso per person for 14h babysitting.
 And as they promised that we would not have to visit any shops nor need to listen to any guide we decided to go.

 Thus, at 6 am we’re on the way.
 In a pretty smelly and bumpy van.
 12 poor participants and an autistic driver.
 An hour later the 1st stop: breakfast.
 Ok, that’s welcome.

 Quite different to the Maya sites we’ve seen so far.
 Much more of the original structures, less restored – many parts overgrown by tree roots and covered with moss.
 Thus, all looks much more authentic – you still have the impression the spirits of the old Mayas swirl around in certain buildings.

 To start with you have to cross the so-called labyrinth.
 Well, it’s not so much the maze you may imagine.
 It’s more about to sneak thru a few dark tunnels to reach the buildings on the other side.